Skip to main content

 v1 in one sentence

-In v1, an entity can register, bind roles and wallets, run stablecoin operations through tagged accounting events, and view reproducible cash-based operating and allocation summaries over any selected timeframe, with optional evidence anchoring.
+In v1, an entity can register, bind roles and authority/operational wallets, issue invoices or recurring plans, run stablecoin operations through tagged accounting events, and view reproducible cash-based operating and allocation summaries over any selected timeframe, with optional evidence anchoring.

 The v1 wedge (first workflow and measurable outcome)